Chase Releases New United Gateway Card With Grocery Bonus

-Cardholders who spend $1,000 within their first three months will also earn 20,000 miles, twice as many miles as several competing airlines offer on their most basic credit cards.
-Those miles are worth $456, based on The Balance’s average valuation of United miles.
+Cardholders who spend $1,000 within their first three months will also earn 20,000 miles, more than twice as many miles as several competing airlines offer on their most basic credit cards.
+Those miles are worth $438, based on The Balance’s average valuation of United miles.

 As previously reported, United Gateway cardholders will earn 2 miles per $1 spent on gas, local transit, and commuting costs, in addition to flights and other purchases made with United.
 All other purchases will earn 1 mile per $1 spent.
 Those are fairly typical earning rates when compared to similar cards branded by other airlines.